1. Our terms

 11.2.
 Proof of others’ identity.
 We will rely on you to check that others involved in a transaction are who they claim to be.
 Or, if you ask us in writing, we will be happy to check this for you.

 11.3.
 Storing identity documents.
 We will keep copies of all documents provided to us as proof of identity for between five and eight years after we finish working for you on any matter.
 After that, if you ask us in writing, we will destroy them.

 11.4.
 Reporting.
 We are professionally and legally obliged to keep your affairs confidential.
-However, we may be required by law to make a disclosure to the Financial Intelligence Unit where we know or suspect a transaction may involve money laundering or terrorist financing.
-If we are required to make a disclosure in relation to your matter, we may need to stop work and may not be able to tell you that a disclosure has been made.
+However, where permitted, we may make disclosures to applicable regulators, tax authorities and law enforcement.
+If we are required to make such a disclosure, we may need to stop work and may not be able to tell you that a disclosure has been made.